CivicActions/civicactions.com/src/content/team-members/mary-lazzeri.md

 image: 'images/mary-lazzeri.jpg'
 role: Business Development
 location: Chicago, Illinois
 quote: Healthy skepticism is a form of human empathy.
-We owe it to each other to question what we are taught and told.
+We owe it to each other to question what we are taught and told
 social:
   - {
   name: LinkedIn,